-Drill Hole LE18-01A
+LE18-01A Geochemistry

-Drill hole LE18-01A was designed to explore beneath historic drill hole KER-12 on the Larocque Lake conductor trend.
+As previously disclosed, drill hole LE18-01A targeted the unconformity beneath historic drill hole KER-12 on the Larocque Lake conductor trend.
 KER-12 intersected elevated uranium geochemistry and moderate to strong alteration in the sandstone 165 metres east of the western property boundary.
-LE18-01A was drilled parallel to KER-12 and intersected the unconformity 57 metres north of KER-12 (Figure 2).
+LE18-01A was drilled parallel to KER-12 and intersected the unconformity 57 metres north of that drill hole (Figure 2).

 LE18-01A penetrated 42 metres of overburden followed by Athabasca sandstone to 344.9 metres and then basement metasedimentary gneiss to the end of the hole at 494 metres.
-The radioactive intervals are summarized in Table 1.
 Mineralization within the broader 8.5-metre-long interval of elevated radioactivity straddles the sub-Athabasca unconformity and consists of fracture controlled and disseminated pitchblende with hematite and clay from 338.5-347.0 metres.
-Included within this interval is a dark grey to black 2.5-metre-long subinterval of moderate to strong radioactivity from 344.5-347.0 metres that measures >2,500 cps on the SPP2.
-Within the 2.5-metre-long subinterval is a 1.0-metre-long zone of strong radioactivity from 345.0-346.0 metres that measures >15,000 cps on the SPP2 (off-scale on the instrument).
-The interval of strong radioactivity is characterized by semi-massive pitchblende.
-Basement immediately beneath the mineralization consists dominantly of bleached and clay-rich graphitic cordierite augen gneiss that hosts two large fault zones (cataclasites) at 354.7-356.3 metres and 423.2-431.5 metres.
-These brittle faults are likely responsible for a 15 metre difference in the unconformity elevation between LE18-01A and KER-12.
+The mineralized intervals are summarized in Table 1.
+An off-scale subinterval from 345.0-346.0 metres that includes semi-massive pitchblende averages 6.45% U_3O_8 over 1.0m.
+The highest assay was 0.5 metres of 8.20% U_3O_8 from 345.0-345.5 metres.